jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 Investigate the Console Output
 ----------------------------

 When you run the `mvn exec:exec` command, you see the following output.
+Note there may be other log messages interspersed between these.

     -------------------------------------------------
     * * About to perform test as ConnectionUser * *